swtmply/allen-expense-tracker-html/README.md

 - Javascript Objects
 - Javascript Arrays
 - Javascript Functions
+- Javascript Modules

 ### How to use

 Simply clone or the download the repository and run the `index.html` file in your local machine.
+If you are using VSCode just install the `Live Server Extension`.

 Navigate to the `Add Expense` button in the top right corner of the screen.

-⚠ `NOTE`: Select a month first before adding an expense becuase it will be added to the selected month in the dropdown.

 You will fill up a form with the information of the expense you like to enter.
-After filling up and submitting the form you will the total amount of expenses you consume in the month you selected in the dropdown.
+After filling up and submitting the form you will see the application will update.

+You can select a month of your choice in the upper right corner and monitor how and where you spend money on frequently.

 That's all thank you, and happy tracking!

+### Improvements that I'm currently working on

+- Custom categories
+- Custom colors
+- Budget Page
+  - Monthly budget
+  - Monthly Planning
+- Or you have something to say?
+Just contact me wherever possible 🥺

 ### Technologies used